(Hong Kong Island>Peng Chau>Lantau>Cheung Chau>Hong Kong Island)

 Family Trail, Cheung Chau

 The ferry journey back to Central takes 30 minutes on the Fast Ferry or 50 minutes on the Ordinary Ferry.
-Ordinary Ferry is preferable unless time is of the essence (the Fast Ferry is a catamaran with sealed windows and poor visibility).
-Choose De-Luxe Class on the triple-deck Ordinary Ferry (either at the turnstiles on entry to the pier or upgrade on the ferry - a crew member is stationed at the bottom of the stairs leading to De-Luxe Class deck).
-De-Luxe Class is on the top deck with an open sundeck at the rear and De-Luxe Class also has an air-conditioned cabin.
+Ordinary Ferry is preferable unless time is of the essence (the Fast Ferry is a catamaran with sealed windows and often poor visibility).
+Choose Deluxe Class on the triple-deck Ordinary Ferry (either at the turnstiles on entry to the pier or upgrade with Octopus Card on the ferry until 10 minutes after departure - a crew member is stationed with portable Octopus Card machine at the bottom of the stairs leading to Deluxe Class deck).
+Deluxe Class is on the top deck with an open sundeck at the rear and Deluxe Class also has an air-conditioned cabin.
 Daylight fades away between about 6pm and 7pm depending on time of year and at night time the Ordinary Ferry allows for spectacular views of the illuminated buildings of Hong Kong Island as the ferry approaches Central.

-Sunset on the Sun Deck, Cheung Chau Ferry, approaching Central Ferry Pier
+Sunset on the Sun Deck, Cheung Chau Ferry, approaching Victoria Harbour and Central Ferry Piers